 In simpler terms, ARR is a metric of recurring revenue generated by customers within a single calendar year.

+For most SaaS businesses, annual recurring revenue is the sum of all new subscriptions and upgrades, minus downgrades, and cancelled subscriptions.
 ARR is closely related to MRR (Monthly Recurring Revenue), which shows the monetary value of customer contracts or subscriptions, normalized on a monthly basis.
 The difference between ARR and MRR is the period of time at which they’re normalized.

 ARR is an important metric used by SaaS businesses to contextualize overall growth.

 $2,000 * 12 = $24,000 ARR

-$15,000 every three years / 3 years = $5,000 ARR
+$15,000 / 3 = $5,000 ARR

-ARR= (Total $ amount of yearly subscriptions + total amount gained from expansion revenue) – total $ amount lost due to cancellations
+ARR= (Total $ amount of yearly subscriptions + total amount gained from expansion revenue) – total $ amount lost due to cancellations.

-Every business knows how much more difficult it is to attract a new customer than it is to keep an existing one.
+Find strategies to retain customers- Every business person knows how difficult it is to attract a new customer than keeping an existing one.
 Retaining existing customers will help you preserve your current user base and allow you to maximize customer lifetime value.
 For this reason, it’s important to invest in reliable ARR management tools to reduce subscription churn and boost customer retention.